 Structurama

-or each allele (Dolichorhizoid cladefor Scabrosoid clade) using 100% similarity as the criterion to collapse samples in a single allele.
-We ran Structurama for one million generations, sampling every 1000th generation and tested several gamma hyperpriors on the expected number of populationsconstant gamma scale of 1 gamma shape values 3, 5, 8, 10, 12, 15, 18, 22, 24, 27 30.
-We also tested the impact of each locus on delimitation, by assembling datasets with one locus removed, resulting on eight 7-datasets for the Dolichorhizoid clade, and seven 6-datasets for the Scabrosoid clade.
-We ran four analyses on each of these datasets, one million generations, sampling every 1000th generation, with gamma shapes of 3, 8, 15 and 30 respectively, and gamma scale of 1 the hyperprior on the expected numbers of populations.
+Using Sequencher, for each individual we coded alleles represented in each locus sequenced (eight loci for Dolichorhizoid clade and seven loci for Scabrosoid clade) using 100% similarity as the criterion to collapse samples in a single allele.
+We ran Structurama (Huelsenbeck et al. 2011) for one million generations, sampling every 1000th generation and tested several gamma hyperpriors on the expected number of populations (a constant gamma scale of 1 and gamma shape values of 3, 5, 8, 10, 12, 15, 18, 22, 24, 27 and 30, successively).
+We also tested the impact of each locus on species delimitation, by assembling datasets with one locus removed, resulting on eight 7-locus datasets for the Dolichorhizoid clade, and seven 6-locus datasets for the Scabrosoid clade.
+We ran four analyses on each of these datasets, completing one million generations, sampling every 1000th generation, with gamma shapes of 3, 8, 15 and 30 respectively, and gamma scale of 1 for the hyperprior on the expected numbers of populations.

 bGMYC